 This late in the generation, visual expectations for any game that runs the Unreal Engine are going to be low.
 If you go into The Bureau with that mindset, you won’t be too disappointed by the bland visual style.
 There are definitely some nice visual set pieces that pop up, including some varied environments, but the Unreal Engine clearly holds the game back from achieving its true visual potential.
 However, the Xbox 360 versions does maintain a solid frame rate of 30 FPS.
 Also positive is the well-designed interface, something that’s key in a strategy-focused game.
 Every inch of the screen is used perfectly, but the UI never becomes too in-your-face that it distracts from the combat.

 The Bureau handles pathfinding generally well.
 A button-press on the D-pad displays a marker to identify your destination.
 But it is absolutely bewildering that this assistance is not available for certain sections of the game.
 At one point, I was required to find a certain area that I had never been to, and there was no marker to help find it.
-I then wandered around the base for upwards of an hour and a half wondering where in the hell to go.
-These occasional situations do a great job of killing any kind of momentum that the game builds.

 It’s a tall order for 2K Marin to compete with Firaxis’ excellent XCOM: Enemy Unknown.
 But in the end, The Bureau is a completely different game that stands on its own.
 While they didn’t make the next game of the year, 2K Marin has crafted their own XCOM adventure.
 It’s one that features some lifeless characters and a nonsensical story, but also some of the best squad-based third person shooting you’re going to see all year.